Sky (New Zealand): Sky Sport Now

-On 27 October 2020, Sky announced that it would be bundling its Sky Sport Now streaming service with Spark Sport for a NZ$49.99 monthly subscription from 16 November 2020 onwards.
+On 27 October 2020, Sky announced that it would be bundling its Sky Sport Now streaming service with Spark Sport.

 Neon

 In February 2015, Sky launched Neon (branded as NEON), a subscription video on demand service.
-It is the only online streaming service in New Zealand where HBO shows, including Game of Thrones and Big Little Lies, can be legally streamed.
-Neon is available for streaming on desktop or laptop on all major browsers, apps for select iPad, iPhone and Android devices, as well as PlayStation 4 and Samsung Smart TV.
-Chromecast and Airplay functionality are available too.
-Prior to September 2019, Neon offered two packages: the TV package, which came with a free 14-day trial, or the TV & Movies package.
-In September 2019, Neon shifted to a single TV & Movies package worth $13.95 in order to compete with Netflix, Amazon Prime Video and Spark New Zealand's Lightbox.
+Prior to September 2019, Neon offered two packages: the TV package or the TV & Movies package.
+In September 2019, Neon shifted to a single TV & Movies package.

 In mid December 2019, it was announced that Sky would be purchasing rival streaming service Lightbox.
-For that period, Spark will continue to provide services to Lightbox customers while Sky will be footing the operational costs.
+For that period, Spark will continue to provide services to Lightbox customers.
 On 7 July 2020, Sky formally merged the Lightbox app into Neon.
-This revamped streaming service allows users to stream on two devices, download films and shows onto devices, rent movies, and create multiple user profiles.